 Measure your actions, observe the results, and ask for feedback!

-As an international recruitment agency, equality of opportunity is a topic we are sensitive about considering all the discriminatory practices and the difficulties people who are subject to bias face in the labour market whether in the hiring process or pay/seniority gaps.
-If you are representing a company that is open to listening to the needs of their employees and ready to take the necessary steps let’s have a chat, we’d be happy to help you in your talent acquisition journey!
+As an international recruitment agency, equality of opportunity is a topic we are sensitive about.
+If you are representing a company that is open to listening to the needs of its employees and ready to take the necessary steps let’s have a chat, we’d be happy to help you in your talent acquisition journey!